 Baratza Preciso - Main Features

 The Baratza Preciso weighs 8.8lbs (4kg) and dimensions of 14.8 x 7.9 x 6.6’ (37.6 x 20.1 x 16.8cm), which is quite small.
-This coffee grinder has an aluminum frame, 40mm conical burr set, a stainless steel exterior, plastic hopper, and a plastic ground container.
+This coffee grinder has an aluminum frame, 40mm conical burrs, a stainless steel exterior, plastic bean hopper, and a plastic ground container.
 It looks similar to the Encore and the Virtuoso.

 The Preciso got its name because of its MICROadjust feature.
-Instead of just having the standard 40 grind settings by turning the hopper, the machine also comes with a lever that divides each setting further into 11 steps – allowing you to customize even further beyond.
+Instead of just having the standard 40 grind settings by turning the hopper, the machine also comes with a lever that divides each setting further into 11 steps.
+This means the machine has a wide grind range and allows you to make minor grind adjustments at the same time.

 Is the Preciso Right For Me?